Stephens–Townsend–Murphy Party: Afterwards

 In 1846, Martin Murphy Sr. purchased the Rancho Ojo del Agua de la Coche.
 Son Martin Murphy Jr. was the founder of the city of Sunnyvale.
-Sons John and Daniel struck gold in the Sierra, then made a fortune selling dry goods to local miners and Native Americans.
-The town they established in the Sierra foothills still bears the family name of Murphys.
+Sons John and Daniel Murphy struck gold in the Sierra foothills, then made a fortune selling dry goods; the town they established in still bears the family name of Murphys.
 Helen Murphy, the youngest daughter of Martin Sr., married Charles Maria Weber, the founder of the city of Stockton.

 Dennis Martin also struck gold in the Sierra and purchased ranch properties from the grantees of Rancho Cañada de Raymundo and Rancho Corte de Madera which include much of the modern day back lands of Stanford University, including the Stanford Linear Accelerator Center, Jasper Ridge Biological Preserve, the Ladera subdivision and the Webb Ranch.
 After financial misfortune and land disputes typical of the era, his lands were bought by Leland Stanford in November, 1882.
 Dennis Martin died in June 1890 and was buried at the St. Denis Cemetery (Martin had built his own church) on his former property (then Stanford's).
 Woodside's Dennis Martin Creek is named for him.